A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Introduction

 The paper is structured as follows.
-In Sect.~\ref{sec:observations} we report an overview of the data acquisition, the reduction methods, and the main features of the collected data.
-We then present in Sect.~\ref{sec:star_prop} the analysis of the host star's fundamental properties and give in Sect.~\ref{sec:transit_keplerian_characterization} the detail of the modeling of the light curve and the RV time series along with our main results.
-Finally, in Sect.~\ref{sec:discussion_conclusions}, we discuss our method and the system and present our conclusions.
+In Sect.~\ref{sec:observations} we give an overview of the data acquisition, the reduction methods, and the main features of the collected data.
+We then present in Sect.~\ref{sec:star_prop} the analysis of the host star's fundamental properties and give in Sect.~\ref{sec:transit_keplerian_characterization} the detail of the modeling of the LC and the RV time series along with our main results.
+Finally, in Sect.~\ref{sec:discussion_conclusions} we discuss our method and the system, and present our conclusions.